rfebbo/guru/README.md

 # If overwrite=False and you try to create an instance that already exists you will get an error.
 sch = vp.Schematic('vp_demonstration', 'example_circuit', overwrite=True)

-# create a nmos and print its details
+# create a nmos positioned at 0,0
 nmos = sch.create_instance('analogLib', 'nmos4', [0.,0.], 'nmos')

 ```